-- I. KINE 1100 First Aid and CPR Students must submit a copy of a valid Standard First Aid and CPR level C certificate on the KINE 1100 Acorn page by March 1st of their first year in the program.
-You will not be able to register in all 2nd year classes until this is not completed. - II.
+- I. KINE 1100 First Aid and CPR Students must submit a copy of a valid Intermediate CSA First Aid CPR AED Level C certificate on the KINE 1100 Acorn page by March 1st of their first year in the program.
+You will not be able to register in all 2nd year classes until this is completed. - II.
 KINE 3100 Professional Development is divided into two units.
 The "A" unit includes one 6-hour minimum conference and the completion of a two-page single-spaced reflection.
 The "B" unit includes two 1-hour seminars with the completion of a half-page single-spaced reflection for both seminars.
 Students are required to complete "A" and "B".
-Permission from the School must be obtained prior to attendance.
+Permission from the school must be obtained prior to attendance.

-These 8 hours must be directly related to the discipline of Kinesiology.
-If it has been preapproved by the Kinesiology Department you do not have to get approval from your advisor.
+These 8 hours must be directly related to the discipline of kinesiology.
+If it has been preapproved by the School of Kinesiology you do not have to get approval from your advisor.
 Conference credit will not be granted for certification (e.g., NCCP courses, aerobics instructors' courses, etc.), nor for situations where students must attend due to course requirement.
-A written report must be completed after each presentation, lecture, or conference which you attend, and should include a description of each presenter and an evaluation of the content.
-What you liked, disliked, and learned from the presentation.
+A written report must be completed after each presentation, lecture, or conference which you attend, and should include a description of each presenter and an evaluation of the content: what you liked, disliked, and learned from the presentation.
 You MUST include on the top corner your first and last name, student number, the title of the session, and indicate A or B Unit.